Gangonator/org.openhab.binding.shelly/README.md

 **Previous** releases beta1:            https://github.com/markus7017/org.openhab.binding.shelly/tree/beta1

 ### beta1 release notes (stable)
-* Roller: Shutter control channel is now "control", channel "turn"  are removed (use control instead) as well as and "calibration"
++ Roller: Shutter control channel is now "control", channel "turn"  are removed (use control instead) as well as and "calibration"
-+ Roller new channel "position" has the position based on 100=open, 0=closed (vs. control with   0=open and 100=closed, this could be used e.g. for a vertical slider in HABpanel)
++ Roller new channel "rollerpos" has the position based on 100=open, 0=closed (vs. "control" with 0=open and 100=closed, e.g. for a vertical slider in HABpanel)
 + new thing config options to enable/disable setting of relay event urls
 + output binding version and build timestamp into the logfile
++ ignore UP/DOWN command while roller is moving
-* fix: process roller command STOP
+* fix: process roller command STOP again
+* fix: don't turn light back on after set color with OnOffType.OFF
 * fix: recover HT when not available on initial thing initialization
 * fix: various problems in the xml definition fixed (duplicate entries)